 If you want to make the ring fancier, you can add white, furry yarn, stretched-out cotton or any other fuzzy white material to hem the top and bottom of the napkin ring to add a little bit of classic Santa Claus flair!
 It’s a super simple, budget-saving project that anyone can do to wow their party guests.

+Be inspired and make use of decorative fairy light ideas to sprinkle some magic and warmth into your space.
+Add candles too.
 Candles and fairy lights are a great way to spice up any home for Christmas.
 While both can become quite costly, there is a cheaper alternative.
 Tea lights are small candles, often sold in a pack of 50 or more for under $20.
 They can be substituted for any place you might have wanted a larger candle.

 While they can’t be strung about on your table or tree, as Christmas fairy lights can, these lights are perfect for small side tables and shelves.